By using this site, you agree to the Privacy Policy and Terms of Use.

 Photograph: Brenda Stolyar

-Kindle Colorsoft for $280: The Kindle Colorsoft (7/10, WIRED Review) is Amazon’s first Kindle with a color screen.
+Kindle Colorsoft Signature for $280: The Kindle Colorsoft Signature is Amazon’s first Kindle with a color screen.
 It has a screen with an oxide backplane, which Amazon says delivers better contrast and image quality along with custom-formulated coatings and nitride LEDs for brightness and color accuracy.
 But the screen is capped at 150 ppi for color images, versus 300 ppi for black and white, and the experience of reading is still a little fuzzier when compared to the latest Paperwhite.
 It takes noticeably longer to process color images, too.
 It’s missing features that are by now standard on other color e-readers, like page turn buttons and stylus support.
 It’s not a bad Kindle, and color does enrich the whole e-reading experience, but we suggest waiting for a discount during an Amazon sale event.
+Kindle has since launched a cheaper option, the Kindle Colorsoft ($250) that has less storage (only 16 GB, verus 32 GB) and no auto-adjusting light or wireless charging.

-Nook 9-inch Lenovo Tablet for $130: If you mainly read cookbooks or other color-intensive materials, and you want a dedicated reader, you might want to consider this affordable tablet from Nook and Lenovo, which has the Nook app built in (6/10, WIRED Review).
+Nook 9-inch Lenovo Tablet for $150: If you mainly read cookbooks or other color-intensive materials, and you want a dedicated reader, you might want to consider this affordable tablet from Nook and Lenovo, which has the Nook app built in.
 As with the tablets mentioned above, you lose the E Ink screen and the distraction-free nature of an e-reader.
 You can at least turn off notifications while in certain apps, which I recommend doing for the Nook app.
 It ships with an old version of Android, and it’s not built for heavy work like video or photo editing.

 Power up with unlimited access to WIRED.
-Get best-in-class reporting that’s too important to ignore for just $2.50 $1 per month for 1 year.
-Includes unlimited digital access and exclusive subscriber-only content.
+Get best-in-class reporting and exclusive subscriber content that’s too important to ignore.
 Subscribe Today.

 Share This Article